sql-machine-learning/elasticdl/docs/designs/data_transform.md

 In the design above, we generated the concrete feature column definition for data transformation in the Transform stage.
 The actual transform logic on the raw data executes along with the model training process.
 Based on this design, we can further consider transforming the raw data and writing the transformed result into a new table in the stage.
 After analyzing the data, we construct the TF graph for transform instead of feature column definition and export it to SavedModel.
 And then we submit a data processing job to transform the raw data by executing UDF with the SavedModel.
 The whole process is also matched with the TFX pipeline.
 This solution can bring the following benifits:
-1. We can reuse the transformed data in the temporary table to execute multiple model training run for different hyperparameter combinations and multiple epochs.
+1. We can reuse the transformed data in the temporary table to execute multipe model training run for different hyperparameter combinations and all the epochs.
 Data transformation is only executed once.
 2. We can support more flexible transform logic such as inter column calculation.
 Feature column has some limit on the inter column calculation.
 Please check the [Wiki](https://github.com/sql-machine-learning/elasticdl/wiki/ElasticDL-TF-Transform-Explore#inter-columns-calculation) for more details.

 We need figure out the following points for this further solution: